lzwjava/yinwang-transalte/translated_texts/2015-07-02-program-correctness.md

+---
+layout: post
- speaking of a program's correctness
+title: "speaking of a program's correctness"
+---

 In academic circles and in industry, there are many people overly concerned about so-called "program correctness," some even to the point of being overly cautious, sacrificing the essential for the peripheral.
 Here are some examples: